alxrnz2/GPX-File-Clean-Up/README.md

 `pip install gpxpy geopy`

+To run the files, modify the `'input.gpx'` and `'output.gpx'` in the last line for your desired GPX input / output filenames.

 ## Smooth

 The `smooth_gpx.py` script removes GPX points within 10 meters of each other to smooth out a route.
 When breaking or moving slow on segments, GPX routes can become messy.